 When to Repair

 Whether it’s a matter of shingle buckling or you’re noticing consistent clogging in the gutters, roof repair is the broad phrase that covers plenty of maintenance issues you may experience with your roof.
-For starters, routine roof inspection is important to help you catch any needs for repair before any areas of concern grow out of hand.
+For starters, routine roof inspection done by a someone like Water Damage and Roofing Lakeway, is important to help you catch any needs for repair before any areas of concern grow out of hand.
 While inspecting, be on the lookout for any signs of shingle damage, be it curling, bending, or missing shingles.
 Shingles that are placed in areas that receive the most sunlight are more than likely going to need repair work over time.

 If you’re noticing that your gutters are clogging up more than usual, it could be because loose shingle granules are plugging up the gutter, which typically happens with older roofs.
 It’s also important to keep an eye out for any signs of color inconsistencies, which can also signal loose single granules or possible rotting.
 Catching discoloration before it gets out of control can not only mean the difference between repairing and replacing, but also save you thousands of dollars in maintenance costs.
 Finally, also try to keep an eye out for loose nails, which can typically happen after you’ve recently experienced extreme winds or rainfall.
 Loose nails need to be addressed as soon as possible to avoid potential leaking or further shingle damage.